sveiljs/sveil-cli/README.md

 Freedom without structure is chaos.
 Svelte let us deside how to organize project freely, there're only several restrictions/rules.
 Since svelte trying to bind to native js way without any built in design patterns, we as developers are on our own.

-I see 3 main goals of such tool:
+I see 3 main goals of sveil tool:

 - Generation
 - Structure
 - Scale

-For now it's limited generation, but with time sveil will get to structure svelte project and scale it (like nest cli or angular).
+For now it's limited generation, but with time sveil will get ability to structure svelte project and scale it (like nest or angular cli).

   </details>